Raiden1411/zabi/docs/pages/api/abi/error.md

 }
 ```

-This type also includes methods that can be used for formating, encoding and decoding.
+This type also includes methods that can be used for formatting, encoding and decoding.

 ## Prepare